A modern wallet that bridges the gap between physical and digital payment methods.

 Users were asked to locate a "lost" wallet using the app's location feature and sound alert function.

-Instantly freeze any card if lost or stolen with one tap for immediate security
+Instantly freeze any card if lost or stolen.

-Seamlessly integrate new cards through scanning or manual entry
+Integrate new cards via scanning or manual entry.

-Locate your misplaced wallet through GPS tracking and sound alerts
+Locate your wallet using GPS tracking and sound alerts.

 The HYBRID wallet represents a significant step forward in payment technology, addressing the unique challenges of our transitional era where digital and physical payment methods coexist.
 Our project successfully bridges this gap by creating a wallet that works seamlessly with both traditional cards and modern digital payment options.

-Through multiple iterations and user testing, we've created a product that meets the needs of young, tech-savvy users who still need to navigate a world where not everything is digital.
-The combination of tactile hardware with smart digital features helps users manage all their payment methods in one integrated system.
+Through multiple iterations and user testing, we've designed a product that meets the needs of young, tech-savvy users who still navigate a world where not everything is digital.

-Implementing biometric authentication and encryption technologies to further secure physical and digital assets.
+Implementing biometric authentication and encryption to further secure assets.

-Expanding compatibility with smart home systems, wearables, and other IoT devices for seamless financial management.
+Expanding compatibility with IoT devices for seamless financial management.